darrenoakey/daz-code-mcp/README.md

 ### 1. Indexing Code

 Use `code-scan.py` to index a git repository.
-This script scans the repository, extracts code elements, and stores them in a ChromaDB database.
+This script scans the repository and stores code elements in a ChromaDB database.

 ```bash
 python code-scan.py <repo_path> [repo_name]